DaCoolOne/CS3800-project/README.md

 # Processor specifications

-256 registers for storing any data.
-The bottom 128 regs can only be accessed in Kernel mode.
+69 registers for storing any data.
+When in user mode, only the bottom 16 regs may be used.

 Some of the registers have special meanings: